jexxa-projects/JexxaTemplate/README.md

 ## Build and run the Project

 ### Maven (with integration tests)
+To build the template with integration tests you need to run a postgres database and JMS message broker.
+If you have docker running, you can use the [developer-stack.yml](deploy/developerStack.yml) to set up these infrastructure services.
+Then, you can enter the following command to build the project with integration tests und run the application:

 ```shell
 mvn clean install

 java -jar "-Dio.jexxa.config.import=src/test/resources/jexxa-test.properties"  target/jexxatemplate-jar-with-dependencies.jar
 ```
 Note: If you search / replaced this file, you should see now `./target/<projectname>-jar-with-dependencies.jar`